WASdev/ci.docker.websphere-traditional/network-deployment/dmgr/README.md

 The Dockerfile takes the following actions:

-1. Uses the `nd` install image as a base image
+1. Uses the `websphere-traditional:nd-install` install image as a base image
 2. Creates a deployment manager profile
 3. Exposes the required ports
 4. Copies the startup script to the image